atwi/threadlines/_posts/2025-11-20-creatine-hair-loss-study-what-the-headlines-missed.md

 **"Creatine doesn't cause hair loss."**

 The study does offer valuable data.
 It's the first trial to pair blood androgen measurements with direct, dermatologist-evaluated hair metrics.
-And importantly, it did not replicate the results of the 2009 rugby study that reported a sharp spike in DHT after creatine loading.
+And importantly, it didn't replicate the results of the 2009 rugby study that reported a sharp spike in DHT after creatine loading.

-But after reading the paper closely, and hearing from the authors, there's one key methodological detail that is being overlooked, and it matters a lot for how broadly the results can be applied.
+But after reading the paper, and hearing from the authors, there's one key methodological detail that is being overlooked, and it matters a lot for how broadly the results can be applied.

 Before getting to that, let's briefly cover what the study actually did show.